 Section 9(d) debt includes tax-supported bonds issued by the VCBA, the VPBA, the CTB, and certain obligations of the Virginia Port Authority.
 It also includes bonded capital leases, other long-term capital leases, and installment purchases.
-This debt category has shown significant dollar growth over the last ten years, increasing \$5.57 billion during that period.
-Total outstanding Section 9(d) debt at June 30, 2015 was \$9.38 billion compared to \$3.81 billion at fiscal year-end 2006, which is equivalent to a 146% increase over the ten-year period.
+This debt category has shown significant dollar growth over the last ten years, increasing \$5.56 billion during the ten-year period.
+Total outstanding Section 9(d) debt at June 30, 2016 was \$9.84 billion compared to \$4.28 billion at fiscal year-end 2007, which is equivalent to a 130% increase over the ten-year period.
 The increase is attributed to significant authorizations for transportation bonds in 2007, and VPBA and VCBA bonds in 2008, 2009, 2010, 2013 and 2014.
-An additional \$139 million of VPBA and VCBA debt was authorized in fiscal year 2015.
-The outstanding balance of section 9(d) debt increased 8%, or \$697 million, between fiscal year 2014 and fiscal year 2015.
+An additional \$139 million of VPBA and VCBA debt was authorized in fiscal year 2015 and then in fiscal year 2016, an additional \$2.68 billion was authorized between VPBA and VCBA.
+Given the timing of authorizations versus issuances, the fiscal year 2016 authorizations haven't impacted the currently outstanding 9(d) debt, but the authorizations will have a significant impact on the outstanding debt in future years.
+The outstanding balance of section 9(d) debt increased 5%, or \$458 million, between fiscal year 2015 and fiscal year 2016.

-Other long-term obligations have experienced the most growth, increasing \$7.24 billion, or 478%, from \$1.52 billion at fiscal year-end 2006 to \$8.76 billion at fiscal year-end 2015.
+Other long-term obligations have experienced the most growth, increasing \$7.88 billion, or 468%, from \$1.68 billion at fiscal year-end 2007 to \$9.56 billion at fiscal year-end 2016.
 The increase is partly due to the required inclusion of OPEB obligations beginning in 2008, but it is also related to increasing pension and OPEB obligations.
-The increase is also partly due to the implementation of GASB 68 in FY2015, which impacted the reporting of net pension liabilities.
-Between fiscal year 2014 and fiscal year 2015, other long-term obligations increased \$3.66 billion, which is equivalent to 72% growth over the last fiscal year.
-The increase over the last fiscal year was specifically related to growth in pension liabilities which increased \$3.45 billion, or 108%.
+The increase also reflects the implementation of GASB 68 in FY2015, which impacted the reporting of net pension liabilities.
+Between fiscal year 2015 and fiscal year 2016, other long-term obligations increased \$802 million, which is equivalent to 9% growth over the last fiscal year.
+The increase over the last fiscal year was significantly related to growth in pension liabilities and OPEB liabilities which increased \$567 million, or 9%, and \$211 million, or 14%, respectively.